-They meet three main concepts that need to be considered and balance in effectively managing behavioral health services: (1) Use of wrap-around services; (2) tailored to specific age of the member; and (3) adopts a system of care approach.
+They meet three main concepts that need to be considered and balanced in effectively managing behavioral health services:

+- 1. Use of wrap-around services

+- 2. Tailoring to specific age of the member

+- 3. Adopting a system of care approach.

 Substance Use Disorders